amin-codes/InstagramBot/README.md

 Make sure you have [Node.js](https://nodejs.org/) version >= v12.18.3.

-From the root directory of the project (I'm assuming you've cloned this project locally), run:
+From the root directory of the project (I'm assuming you've already cloned this project locally), run:
 ```bash
 npm install
 ```